jomazzei/campus-connect/README.md

 <br>

-## Project Methodology & Tech Stack
+## Project Methodology and Tech Stack

 - __Ideation & Project Management__
   - We used Balsamiq for our wireframes and ERDplus to sketch out the database tables.